tim-klug/Kafka-Basics-Presentation/PITCHME.md

 # Data Organization

-- Data belong to Topics
+- a Message is sent to Topics
+- Messages are stored in Segments on a Topic
-- Topis are stored on Partitions
+- Topics are stored on Partitions
 - Topics are replicated over Broker
 - Partition Leader organize the data of a Topic

 ---

+## the flow of sending a Message

+Image

 # END